 - Give them their own space to sleep, eat, and play in.

 A Black Labradoodle can make a great addition to your family.
 They’re loyal, loving, and low-maintenance dogs that are easy to train.
 However, they’re also high-energy dogs that need plenty of exercise.
-Before getting a Black Labradoodle, be sure you’re prepared to meet their needs.
+Make sure you’re ready to meet the needs of a Black Labradoodle before getting one.
 Once you bring them home, be sure to puppy-proof your home and socialize them from a young age.
 With the proper care, a Black Labradoodle can be a great companion for many years to come.